At one point, Alaska was owned by Russia and the USSR. The name Stika is of Russian origin.

 History

-Stika means city-borough, and it is located in the southeast portion of Alaska.
+Stika means “city-borough,” and it is located in the southeastern portion of Alaska.

 1799 was the year Russian explorers came to Old Sitka and settled there.
 There were a few battles, but the Russians won, and Stika was named the capital of Russia America.